-Nordic Morning Plc’s supreme decision-making body is the General Meeting of Shareholders.
+Nordic Morning Group Plc’s supreme decision-making body is the General Meeting of Shareholders.
 The General Meeting makes decisions on the matters specified in the Limited Liability Companies Act and the Articles of Association.
 The General Meeting decides on the acceptance of the financial statements and consolidated financial statements, the distribution of dividends, discharging the members of the Board of Directors and the CEO from liability, the number of members on the Board of Directors, and the compensation payable to the members of the Board of Directors and the auditor.
 The General Meeting elects the Chairman, Vice-Chairman and members of the Board of Directors and the company’s auditor.

 The General Meeting is convened at least once a year.
 The Annual General Meeting is held before the end of May.
 The Board of Directors is responsible for convening the General Meeting in accordance with the Articles of Association and the Limited Liability Companies Act.

 The Board of Directors is responsible for the company’s strategic development as well as supervising and guiding the company’s business operations and management.
 Pursuant to the Limited Liability Companies Act, the duties of the Board of Directors include representing the company and ensuring that the company’s management, assets and business operations are appropriately organized and supervised.